 The UK government published in July 2017 an Air Quality Plan, which is predominantly aimed at reducing NOx emissions in urban areas.
 Under the plan, a new Clean Air Fund was set up to provide funding for local authority initiatives, such as retrofitting buses to run on alternative fuels, including Autogas.
-A total of £220 million (\$290 million) of funding has been allocated by the government for the period 2018-2021.2 In addition, the government has launched a consultation process to determine a Clean Air Strategy.
-Possible measures include the introduction of special incentives for vans to switch to cleaner fuels like Autogas.
+A total of £220 million (\$290 million) of funding has been allocated by the government for the period 2018-2021.
+In 2018, the UK government